Noxious Mix of Smoke And Pollution Stresses Health In California's Heartland

 More than a dozen major blazes still are raging across California, including the Mendocino Complex fire in the northern part of the state that has charred nearly 460,000 acres and is now the largest in the state's recorded history.

 Fires are also burning in Colorado, Oregon, Washington and Idaho.
 Smoke from these blazes has drifted as far as Ohio.
-Portions of northern Nevada recorded in July some of their worst ozone pollution ever, because of the fires, and officials across the West have issued health warnings to alert sensitive groups — such as young children, older adults and people with respiratory diseases — of the potential risks.
+Portions of northern Nevada in July recorded some of their worst ozone pollution ever, because of the fires, and officials across the West have issued health warnings to alert sensitive groups — such as young children, older adults and people with respiratory diseases — to the potential risks.

 In neighborhoods like Viviana's, which lies within a few miles of dairy farms, packing sheds and oil fields, particulate and ozone pollution already poses a health threat.
 The air is sullied by a constant, diesel-spewing stream of big rigs as well as by pesticides and dust from agricultural operations.

-The smell of petroleum and cattle saturates the neighborhood, says Gustavo Aguirre, Viviana's dad; existing pollution creates a noxious brew with the wildfire smoke.
+The smell of petroleum and cattle saturates the neighborhood, says Gustavo Aguirre, Viviana's father; existing pollution creates a noxious brew with the wildfire smoke.

 "When I go outside just to hang out with my friends, I start coughing and I have to come back in," Viviana said.

-About 26 percent of school-aged children in the San Joaquin Valley, California's agricultural heartland, have asthma — the highest rate in the state, according to California Health Interview Survey.
+About 26 percent of school-age children in the San Joaquin Valley, California's agricultural heartland, have asthma — the highest rate in the state, according to California Health Interview Survey.

 Cities in the valley top the list of those with the worst air pollution in the country, according to the American Lung Association.
 The valley is also home to some of the state's poorest communities: Seven of the 10 California counties with the highest child poverty rates are there, according to a 2017 report by the San Joaquin Valley Health Fund.